mikeselander/dummybot/README.md

 # Test Content Suite

+### This is an incomplete plugins current used for internal purposes.
+We are still working on adding more functionality and would love input or PRs for a particular feature.

 A test content creator plugin for WordPress posts.

 An offshoot of our Evans library, this library is used just for quickly and easily spinning up test content in WordPress.
 Currently the only metadata supported is CMB2-created types.
 This will expand as we grow the library.